Chaoses-Ib/DirectoryOpus/Manual/file_operations/changing_attributes.md

 The **Attributes** section of the dialog lets you modify attributes in two ways:

-- **Change attributes**: Select this option if you want to specify the absolute attributes the files are to have.\<WRAP\>
+- **Change attributes**: Select this option if you want to specify the absolute attributes the files are to have.
   Click the attributes in the list to toggle their checkmarks on or off.
-The file's existing attributes will be replaced with the new set of attributes you select.\</WRAP\>
+The file's existing attributes will be replaced with the new set of attributes you select.

 - **Turn on** and **Turn off**: Select either or both of these options if you want to turn specific attributes on and/or off while leaving others unchanged.